-Masterchef 2020 final: Thomas Frake is crowned the winner
+MasterChef 2020 final: Thomas Frake is crowned the winner

 Sadly this meant fellow finalists David Rickett, 31, and Sandy Trag, 24, lost out on winning the trophy, despite producing equally impressive three course meals.

-Battling it out: Sadly this meant fellow finalists David Rickett, 31, (left)m and Sandy Trag, 24, lost out on winning the trophy, despite producing equally impressive three course meals.
+Battling it out: Sadly this meant fellow finalists David Rickett, 31, (left) and Sandy Trag, 24, lost out on winning the trophy, despite producing equally impressive three course meals

-While the finale was filmed before the nation was placed in lockdown due to the coronavirus pandemic, and it was reported that even now the winner is yet to receive their trophy in a bid to avoid their name being leaked in advance.
+Despite winning the show, Thomas recently revealed that he is yet to receive the MasterChef 2020 trophy due to the coronavirus lockdown.

-A source told The Sun: ‘It’s a real shame that crew weren’t able to pick up the accolade in advance as, for the winner, the trophy is the celebration.
+He explained: ‘The trophy is still in lockdown because of the whole social distancing and quarantining in the UK.

 Battling it out: The finale once again saw the finalists create a three course dinner.
 The series was filmed months ahead of the coronavirus pandemic